Sundars0/forum/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a simple Forum built using RoR, The forum has CRUD functionality, Users can sign in and create posts/articles, they can also add comments, edit and delete comments.

 Things you may want to cover:

-* Ruby version
+* Ruby version - 2.3.0p

-* System dependencies

-* Configuration
+* Rails - 5.0.0.1

-* Database creation
+* Additional gems - haml, devise and simple form

-* Database initialization
+* Database - sqlite3

-* How to run the test suite
+* How to run the site - Bundle install, db:migrate and run server

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...